 The Scotia Sea core sites are ideally located to record past variations in both summer and winter sea ice boundaries.
 To determine the latter, we will use diatom assemblages (Allen et al., 2011) and a new biomarker-based method that uses highly branched isoprenoids (HBIs) (Collins et al., 2013).
 The biomarker IP25, a monounsaturated HBI biomarker derived from sea ice diatoms, has been used to reconstruct sea ice conditions in Arctic regions for Quaternary to Pliocene timescales (Belt et al., 2007; Belt and Müller, 2013; Müller et al., 2009; Stein and Fahl, 2013).
 HBIs have been used as a corresponding proxy for seasonal sea ice in the Southern Ocean (Massé et al., 2011).
 Importantly, the source organism of HBIs found in Antarctica, the diatom Berkeleya adeliensis, has now been identified (Belt et al., 2016).
-B. adeliensis is endemic to Antarctic sea ice only and the HBI it produces has been named biomarker IPSO25.
-Because B. adeliensis flourishes in platelet ice, its sedimentary abundance is sensitive to nearby glacial or ice shelf settings, likely explaining its occurrence in glacial Scotia Sea sediment (Collins et al., 2013).
-Also, Belt et al. (2015) and Smik et al. (2016) demonstrated enhanced production of a different HBI biomarker within a retreating ice edge environment.
+B. adeliensis is endemic to Antarctic sea ice only, and the HBI it produces has been named biomarker IPSO25.
+Because B. adeliensis flourishes in platelet ice, the sedimentary abundance of IPSO25 is sensitive to nearby glacial or ice-shelf settings, likely explaining its occurrence in glacial Scotia Sea sediment (Collins et al., 2013).
+Also, Belt et al. (2015) and Smik et al. (2016) demonstrated enhanced production of a different HBI biomarker within a retreating ice-edge environment.
 Combined analysis of IPSO25 with other HBIs should therefore provide insights into seasonal sea ice dynamics.

-Analysis of sea ice diatoms (Fragilariopsis curta, Fragilariopsis cylindrus, and Fragilariopsis obliquecostata) (Gersonde and Zielinski, 2000) has also been successfully used to reconstruct Pleistocene sea ice extent in the Southern Ocean (Allen et al., 2011; Gersonde et al., 2005), and the same approach will be implemented here to complement the HBI analysis.
-In addition, novel sedimentary ancient DNA (sedaDNA) analyses (Armbrecht et al., 2019) will be used to complement both diatom and HBI data to achieve a broader picture of sea ice-associated paleocommunities.
+Analysis of sea ice diatoms (Fragilariopsis curta, Fragilariopsis cylindrus, and Fragilariopsis obliquecostata) (Gersonde and Zielinski, 2000) and sea ice diatom morphology (Allen, 2014) has also been successfully used to reconstruct Pleistocene sea ice extent in the Southern Ocean (Allen et al., 2011; Gersonde et al., 2005), and the same approach will be implemented here to complement the HBI analysis.
+In addition, novel sedimentary ancient DNA (aDNA) analyses (Armbrecht et al., 2019) will be used to complement both diatom and HBI data to achieve a broader picture of sea ice-associated paleocommunities.

-These methods (IPSO ${25}$ and sea ice diatom analysis; depending on preservation also sedaDNA) will be applied to piston cores along the north-south transect of the southern Scotia Sea sites to determine the presence/absence of permanent and/or seasonal sea ice, the position of the marginal ice zone, and associated wind mixing and ocean stratification for the last 60 ky.
+These methods (IPSO25 and sea ice diatom analysis; depending on preservation also aDNA) will be applied to piston cores along the north-south transect of the southern Scotia Sea sites to determine the presence/absence of permanent and/or seasonal sea ice, the position of the marginal ice zone, and associated wind mixing and ocean stratification for the last 60 ky.
 We will apply these same methods to older intervals.
-To further strengthen our investigation of the silica inventory, we will also include $\delta^{30}$ Si and $\delta^{18}$ O studies on diatoms.
+To further strengthen our investigation of the silica inventory, we will also include δ^{30} Si and δ^{18} O studies on diatoms.